 Peter won his Charville ward seat in 2002 and was subsequently re-elected in 2006.
 In May 2010 Peter was elected as a Townfield ward councillor and subsequently re-elected in 2014 and 2018.

 Peter is the Leader of the Labour Group and The Leader of The Opposition on the Council (London Borough of Hillingdon).
 He has previously held various positions within the Labour group including; Shadow Cabinet Member for Education & Children’s Services, Vice Chair of the Education Youth & Leisure Scrutiny Committee, Deputy Whip, and Labour Lead on the Major Applications Planning Committee.
 He has also previously sat on the Ruislip Northwood planning committee, the North planning committee and the Central & South planning committee.
-Outside the Council, Peter is a trustee of the Fassnidge Memorial Trust, a trustee of HART (Hillingdon AIDS Response Trust) and a Governor of The Harefield Academy.
+Outside the Council, Peter is a trustee of the Fassnidge Memorial Trust, a trustee of HART (Hillingdon AIDS Response Trust).

 Peter is also a member of The Co-operative Party.
 He is also a trade unionist and a member of UNISON and UNITE.
 Peter also sits on the Values and Principles board of the Co-operative Council’s Innovation Network.